crownlessking/web-ui/README.md

 };
 ```

-The property `items` is an array containing the fields definition.
+The property `items` is an array containing the field definitions.

 [[top](#web-ui)]